MUSEUMS & ATTRACTIONS IN FULTON

 Hours: Monday – Friday, 8:00 am – 5:00 pm

 10 Market Street Fulton, MO, 65251

 Mildred Cox Art Gallery

 Located on the campus of William Woods University, the gallery is free.
 Gallery hours are 9 am to 4 pm Monday through Friday and 1 pm to 4 pm Saturday and Sunday.
 Call for summer hours at 573-592-4245

 Treasure Hill Dollhouse Miniatures

-A museum of dollhouse treasures and a wide collection of dollhouse miniatures are for sale.
+A museum of dollhouse treasures and a wide variety of dollhouse miniatures for sale.

 4746 State Road J, Fulton MO 65251